usecallmanagernz/patches/README.md

-# Patches
+# Asterisk and Ocserv Patches

-This repository contains patches for Asterisk and Ocserv that add support for features needed by Cisco Enterprise IP Phones.
+This repository contains patches for Asterisk and OpenConnect Server (ocserv) that add support for the features needed by Cisco Enterprise IP Phones.

 Please note that only the latest version of the patches should be used, the older versions are kept here for historical reference.

+Patches are only created for LTS versions of Asterisk.

+You only need to patch ocserv if you are planning on using the VPN available on some phone models.